Specialist Fields

 Dispute Resolution

-Dispute resolution can take place through a number of forums.
-Where a contractual or commercial dispute arises, it will typically be resolved either by litigation in a court or by way of arbitration.
+Dispute resolution can take place through a number of mechanisms.
+Where a contractual or commercial dispute arises, it was historically resolved either by litigation in a court or by way of arbitration, but more and more businesses are appreciating the value of mediation and facilitation.

-Whether or not a dispute should be referred to arbitration or dealt with by the courts will depend on what has been agreed in this respect between the parties.
-To this end, a dispute may only be referred to arbitration where the parties have expressly agreed to do so, and care therefore needs to be taken to ensure that a dispute is instituted in the correct forum.
+Whether or not a dispute should be referred to facilitation, mediation or arbitration or dealt with by the courts will depend on the nature of the dispute and what has been agreed in this respect between the parties.
+To this end, a dispute may only be referred to facilitation, mediation or arbitration where the parties have expressly agreed to do so, and care therefore needs to be taken to ensure that a dispute is instituted in the correct forum.
+For many businesses, a multi-tiered approach is preferred.
+Multi-tiered dispute settlement is the use of an integrated system of mechanisms in an adaptive and appropriate way – using the best means to achieve the best outcome.
+This may be mediation, followed by arbitration or litigation, or arbitration, followed by mediation.

 Typically, arbitration proceedings are fairly similar to court proceedings save that they may be less formal, the parties may have a say in respect of the appointment of the arbitrator and the timing of the hearing, and they usually take less time to finalise.

-Caveat’s dispute resolution team is available to advise on the appropriate dispute resolution clauses for commercial contracts, as well as – when a dispute arises – the forum to which it should be referred.
+Through Caveat Legal’s dispute resolution service, advice can be provided as to the type of dispute resolution clauses which should be inserted into your commercial contracts as well as – when a dispute arises – the forum to which it should be referred.

 Resolving disputes does not always entail litigation.
 It is the ability to analyse the issues at hand and provide sound legal advice based on a formulated resolution strategy which, after thorough investigation and analysis, responds to the issue at hand while ensuring the client’s expectations are matched.